rjrthnm2/SOKM_translation/README.md

 - **Clean notebook management**: Automatic output stripping for cleaner Git history
 - **Comprehensive pipeline**: Includes transcription, cleaning, translation, and validation tools

+For detailed technical architecture, see [Architecture Documentation](docs/architecture.md).

+For detailed info on the development process, see [Development Documentation](docs/development.md).

 ## Privacy Notice

 This public repository contains the core translation pipeline code but excludes: